Joshua Rosenthal, PsyD – Founder & Director

 *Counselors must attend full training 6/26 - 6/30, 9 AM-5 PM.

-*You will need to submit your CV/Resume and two letters of recommendation
+*You will need to submit your CV/Resume and two letters of recommendation to complete your application.

 *Completed W4 form